 - Application: Faculty members submit proposals* via the UGS Signature Course Proposal online system: https://www.utexas.edu/ugs/sig/propose.
 Proposals will be reviewed and approved on a rolling basis.

 - *Special Note: Faculty members who have previously taught Signature Courses and wish to repeat their courses will need to submit a proposal using the proposal system.

 - Notification: UGS will inform department chairs and individual faculty directly regarding decisions on proposals.
 The Dean’s Office will periodically notify chairs and senior staff of their department’s submissions and proposal status as we receive the information from UGS.

-- Approximately 80% of courses should be scheduled for Fall 2014.
-Proposals for Summer 2014 and Spring 2015 will be reviewed/considered on the same timeline.
+- Approximately 80% of courses should be scheduled for Fall 2015.
+Proposals for Spring 2016 and Summer 2016 will be reviewed/considered on the same timeline.